Pink pigeon

 The pink pigeon (Nesoenas mayeri) is a species of pigeon in the family Columbidae endemic to Mauritius.
 The pink pigeon nearly became extinct in the 1970s and the 1990s and is still very rare.
 It is the only Mascarene pigeon that has not become extinct.
 It was on the brink of extinction in 1991 when only 10 individuals remained, but its numbers have increased due to the efforts of the Durrell Wildlife Conservation Trust since 1977.
-While the population remains at below 500 birds as of 2011, the IUCN downlisted the species from Critically endangered to Endangered on the IUCN Red List in 2000, and then downlisted it again to Vulnerable in 2018.
+While the population remains at below 500 birds as of 2011, the IUCN downlisted the species from critically endangered to endangered on the IUCN Red List in 2000, and then downlisted it again to vulnerable in 2018.

 Taxonomy and evolution

 Initially classified as a true pigeon, the pink pigeon was reclassified in a monotypic genus by Tommaso Salvadori.
-Recent DNA analyses suggest its nearest relative is the geographically close Malagasy turtle dove (Streptopelia picturatus), and it has thus been suggested that it be placed in the genus Streptopelia, which mostly contains turtle doves.
+Recent DNA analyses suggest its nearest relative is the geographically close Malagasy turtle dove (Nesoenas picturata), and it has thus been suggested that it be placed in the genus Streptopelia, which mostly contains turtle doves.
 However, the two species form a distinct group that cannot unequivocally be assigned to either Streptopelia or Columba, and placing both species in Nesoenas may best reflect the fact that they seem to belong to a distinct evolutionary lineage.
 This classification has been followed here.
 The extinct Réunion pink pigeon is now considered a subspecies.